itsamrit/DSA/README.md

+??? all interval questions sort and then make pair<int,int>temp; to compare and make new intervals

+??? stacks question defintiin

 New question solve in leetcode and make notes there only

 👉Thumb rule : Always intialize the queue,stack,map etc before the doing any operation on it in loops.